 What to Bring to Camp

-Come prepared for hot days, cool nights and the rare occasion of rain, with the following:
+Come prepared for hot days, cool nights and the rare occasion of rain by bringing the following:

-While this is a summer camp, it takes place in the mountains.
-Be prepared to deal with cold nights and mornings.
+Summer camp takes place in the mountains.
+Be prepared to deal with cold nights and chilly mornings.